 These spiral sweet potatoes with pecan butter are a twist on a favorite Thanksgiving dish for us.
 It’s a bit sweet, a lot easy, and very tasty.
-You can make it ahead of time and cook it on-site (aka my sister-in-law’s house), in the oven or on a grill (which is how I do it).
-The beauty of cooking sides on the grill at Thanksgiving is that it helps free up the oven, which is so often crammed full.
+You can assemble it ahead of time and cook it on-site in the oven or on a grill.
+I like cooking sides on the grill at Thanksgiving since it frees up the oven.
+The oven is always crammed full during the holidays.
 Because the sweet potatoes are cut into thin (but not too thin) spirals, they will cook faster than whole or sliced sweet potatoes, so keep an eye on them.
 The crunchy sweet topping is absolutely fantastic.
 If your guests like their sides a bit on the sweet side don’t hesitate to double the topping.

 It’s not like you have to have a spiralizer to make pretty salads, but it sure does help.
 And it’s fast and easy.
 This spiralized radish salad took only minutes to make.
 It tastes very much like a slaw, with a great radish crunch and a perfect citrus vinaigrette.
 This was my first time spiralizing radishes.
 I was afraid it wasn’t going to work, but they came out perfectly.
 First, you have to start with big radishes.
 No wimpy long thin ones.
 Second, you need to make a shallow cut down each radish.
 If you don’t you’ll end up with one really long radish spiral that goes on and on and on.
 Then, just cut off the ends, insert into your spiralizer, and get to turning!